implaymo/devops-24-25-1241908/CA1/part1/README.md

 After completing this project, my employee model now includes several key fields to store essential employee information.
 The fields "First Name," "Last Name," and "Description" were already part of the model and remain unchanged.

-As part of the enhancements, I added the "Job Years" field in Part 1 of CA1, allowing the system to track the length of an employee's tenure.
-In Part 2 of CA1, I further improved the model by introducing the "Email" field, enabling the storage of contact details.
+As part of the enhancements, I added the "Job Years" field in first week of CA1, allowing the system to track the length of an employee's tenure.
+In second week of CA1, I further improved the model by introducing the "Email" field, enabling the storage of contact details.

 With these modifications, my employee model is now more comprehensive, making it easier to manage employee records efficiently.